 Your macula sits at the back of your eye, and it's largely responsible for your sight.
 The sensitive tissue relies on a deep network of nourishing blood vessels.

 Sometimes, the body grows too many of them, and they weaken and bleed.
 That condition is known as wet macular degeneration (AMD).
 Lucentis is made to treat it.

-Lucentis isn't the only medication available to treat wet AMD.
+Lucentis is not the only medication available to treat wet AMD.
 Other drugs are very similar, and they perform just as well in studies.
 Some are quite a bit less expensive, although they come with unique risks.
-(Learn more)

-If Lucentis doesn't work for your wet AMD, your doctor may try a different approach.
+If Lucentis does not work for your wet AMD, your doctor may try a different approach.
 Switching to a new drug, or adding laser therapy, may be helpful.
-(Learn more)

 What Is Lucentis?

 Your body relies on chemical signals to trigger blood vessel development.
 When those signals are present, the body starts building.
 When they are not, the body rests.
 Lucentis works on those chemicals, so your body produces fewer damaged vessels behind your macula.